 Most solutions do little to maintain boundaries once information is transferred out of controlled applications and systems.
 Moreover, coarse-grained controls lack the sophistication and deep identity awareness to discern organizational relationships and proper information-sharing activities that would define safe disclosure.

-NextLabs solutions address the issue of maintaining
+NextLabs solutions address the issue of maintaining information barriers:

 - Prevents conflicts of interest by controlling internal information flow and access to avoid improper sharing of information that results in compliance violations.